moq-wg/moq-charter/charter.md

 The working group will define MoQ so that the media publication protocol can leverage coodinating relays, caches, or replication points wherever applicable to improve the delivery performance.
-Media will be transprt encrypted via QUIC and the protocol will also provide optional end-to-end encryption from ingest to delivery.
+Media will be transport encrypted via QUIC and the protocol will also provide optional end-to-end encryption from ingest to delivery.
 The keying mechanisms for this encryption are outside the scope of this working group.
 The end-to-end encryption